 Research Associate - J-PAL Africa

-J-PAL Africa is seeking Johannesburg-based Research Associates to support its mission of reducing poverty by ensuring policy is informed by scientific evidence.
+J-PAL Africa is seeking a Johannesburg-based Research Associate to support its mission of reducing poverty by ensuring policy is informed by scientific evidence.
 We are looking for aspiring researchers with strong technical skills, a dedication to quality and a passion for working with diverse communities on poverty alleviation strategies.